obewds/vueventus/README.md

 # VueVentus

-A repository for the VueVentus project, a design system component library for Vue.js
+A repository for the VueVentus project, a modular design system component library for Vue.js

 <br>